mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 This route will only work if the user is already logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to _add_ a new strategy to a logged in user.

-In case of successful Facebook login, it will check whether `facebook` is already a login strategy associated to the user.
+In case of successful Facebook authenticaton, it will check whether `facebook` is already a login strategy associated to the user.
 If the user doesn't yet have a `facebook` strategy associated to her, it will associate the Facebook profile ID with the user by adding a record to the store `usersStrategies`.
+The Facebook ID is stored in `field1` in the `userStrategies` store.

 This operation will fail if either the user already has a `facebook` strategy associated to her, or if that Facebook ID is already associated to a different account.

 _Note_: the new strategy is added via a REST API call, like so: `usersStrategies.apiPost( { userId: req.session.userId, strategyId: 'facebook', field1: profile.id }` so that any notification mechanism (via comet) to existing users is actually triggered (e.g. the interface will be able to know that `login` is now a viable strategy).

-The Facebook ID is stored in `field1` in the `userStrategies` store.

 #### `GET /auth/signin/facebook`

 This route will only work if the user is _not_ logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to actually login.

-In case of successful Facebook login, it will set `req.session.loggedIn` and `req.session.userId`.
-A 'successful login' here means that there is a record in `usersStrategies` where `strategyId` is `facebook`, and `field1` corresponds to the acquired Facebook ID.
+In case of successful login, it will set `req.session.loggedIn` and `req.session.userId`.

 #### `GET /auth/recover/facebook`

 This route will only work if the user is _not_ logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to recover access to the application.

-In case of successful Facebook login, it will update the `users` table setting the fields `user.recoverToken` and `user.recoverTokenCreated`.

-The token will then be used by the route `/recover/:recoverToken` to let the user back in.

-When recovering, the signal XXXXXXXX (TODO: decide name and emit it!) is emitted, to notify the application which will, in turn, be responsible of sending the user the secret recovery URL (my SMS, email, smoke signals, etc.).
+In case of successful Facebook authentication, it will update the `users` table setting the fields `user.recoverToken` and `user.recoverTokenCreated`.
+The token is the same one used by the route `/recover/:recoverToken` to let the user back in.
+Also the signal XXXXXXXX (TODO: decide name and emit it!) is emitted, to notify the application which will, in turn, be responsible of sending the user the secret recovery URL (by SMS, email, smoke signals, etc.).

 #### `GET /auth/register/facebook`

 This route will only work if the user is not already logged in (checked via the session variable `req.session.loggedIn`).

+In case of successful login, it will create a new entry in `users`, and a corresponding record in `usersStrategies` where `field1` has the acquired Facebook ID.
+It will also set `req.session.loggedIn` and `req.session.userId`.

-In case of successful Facebook login, it will first check that that Facebook ID isn't already used in the application; if it isn't, it will associate the Facebook profile ID with the user by adding a record to the store `usersStrategies`.
+This route will fail if that Facebook ID isn't already used by another user in the application.

-The Facebook ID is stored in `field1` in the `userStrategies` store.

 #### `GET /auth/resume/facebook`

-This route is totally equivalent to `/auth/signin/facebook`, since they do essentially the same thing.
+This route is totally equivalent to `/auth/signin/facebook`.

 In terms of Hotplate, the difference is in the _response type_: since `signin` one is meant to be used from a login screen and `resume` is meant to be used within the application, the _response type_ will definitely be different.

 ### Routes created by `hotCoreAuth/auth/local.js`